The Graduate School

 Graduate Degree Programs

-For a full listing of the Graduate Programs offered at New Mexico State University; please see the Graduate Admissions webpage https://apply.nmsu.edu/
+For a full listing of the Graduate Programs offered at New Mexico State University; please visit the future students page of our website: https://gradschool.nmsu.edu/future-students/index.html

 Admission for Graduate Students

-A student seeking admission to graduate school at NMSU must hold a minimum of a bachelor's degree or an advanced degree from a regionally accredited institution.
+A student seeking admission to graduate school at NMSU must hold a minimum of a bachelor's degree or an advanced degree from an institutional accrediting entity.
 The academic program of the completed degree should be equivalent to a comparable NMSU degree's requirements.

 Application materials: